-Key objectives relevant to Local Plan Part 2 & SA Key targets and indicators relevant to Local Plan Part 2 and SA Commentary (how the SA Framework should incorporate the documents' requirements) To create more attractive neighbourhoods by reducing the impact of transport on our quality of life and by improving our public realm.
+Key objectives relevant to Local Plan & SA Key targets and indicators relevant to Local Plan and SA Commentary (how the SA Framework should incorporate the documents' requirements) To create more attractive neighbourhoods by reducing the impact of transport on our quality of life and by improving our public realm.
 To reduce the carbon impact of Lancashire's transport requirements, whilst delivering sustainable value for money transport options to those who need them.
 To make walking and cycling more safe, convenient and attractive, particularly in the more disadvantaged areas of Lancashire, bringing improvements in the health of Lancashire's residents.
 In all that we do, to provide value for money by prioritising the maintenance and improvement of Lancashire's existing transport infrastructure where it can help to deliver our transport goals.
 Lancashire County Council and Blackburn with Darwen Borough Council (2014) The Masterplan sets out objectives relating to: Improving rail connections between East Lancashire and the growth areas of Preston and Central Lancashire, Manchester and Leeds.
-4) East Lancashire Highways and Transport Masterplan 20: No targets are identified in the Masterplan although provision of a bypass via Colne to Foulridge is a key outcome.
 Measures to reduce congestion and improve connectivity in the key M65 and M66 gateway corridors.
 Ensuring routes into key growth sites continue to function well and support future development.
 Ensuring that the needs of people who live in remote and rural locations to access work, education and health opportunities are met, making best use of funding likely to be available in future.
 Building an effective cycle network linking towns, employment sites and communities.
 Improving local links in the community so that everyone can get to the services and opportunities that they need, from education and employment to leisure and health.
+I) East Lancashire Highways and Transport Masterplan 20: No targets are identified in the Masterplan although provision of a bypass via Colne to Foulridge is a key outcome.
+The Local Plan needs respond to the objectives of the East Lancashire Masterplan.
 The SA Framework should include objectives/guide questions relating to sustainable transport.
 Lancashire County Council (emerging) Walking and Cycling Strategy 2016-26 The emerging Strategy sets out the following vision: "More people walking and cycling for every day and leisure journeys in Lancashire".
 The emerging Strategy includes the following targets: Doubling the number of people cycling by 2026; Increasing the number of people walking by 10% by 2026 with a focus on increasing the percentage of aged children 5 - 10 usually walking to school; and Bring levels of physical activity in all districts to at least the annual national average by 2026.
 The SA Framework should include objectives/guide questions relating to sustainable transport.
 The SA Framework should include objectives/guide questions relating to promoting healthy lifestyles